It's confusing when you send what you thought was a "free" international wire, only for your recipient to be charged an unexpected fee.

 When you send a SWIFT payment, your bank will use the SWIFT code of your recipient's bank to route the money to the right place.
 The recipient's bank will then credit the funds to their account.

 In most cases, a SWIFT payment will go through without any problems.
-But because the SWIFT network consists of thousands of banks in more than 200 countries and territories, you may sometimes experience delays or encounter unexpected fees.
+But because the SWIFT network consists of thousands of banks in more than 200 countries and territories, it's not unheard of to deal with unexpected delays or, in some cases, fees.

 How do SWIFT payments work?